jouwdan/tutors-final-project/README.md

 In April 2022 I had the opportunity to visit the Red Hat office in Waterford to attend a meeting with the Tutors technical team.
 During this meeting, we discussed the progress made on the project and the future of Tutors.
 The meeting was a great opportunity to meet the other members of the team and to discuss the project in person.
 I presented the UI changes made along with the new tutors logo & domain.
 I also presented the new themes I had created for Tutors, including the dyslexia-friendly theme.
 During the meeting, we also got the opportunity to do a [10-for-10](https://openpracticelibrary.com/practice/10-for-10/) brainstorming workshop.
 This was a great opportunity to discuss the future of Tutors and to get feedback from the team on the project.

+## Netlify Open Source License

+Wirh the new domain and branding in place, I worked with Eamonn to apply for a Netlify Open Source License.
+This license provided Tutors with a free Netlify account, which allows us to host the project on Netlify and to use additional Netlify's features such as multiple concurrent builds, a larger bandwidth allocation, multiple user access & continuous deployment.
+This was a great opportunity to provide Tutors with a more reliable hosting solution and to provide the project with a more professional look.

 # The Tutors Monorepo

 My next task was to create a monorepo for the Tutors project.
 This was done to create a single repository which developers can work in on all parts of the Tutors Open Source Project, instead of requiring them to pull multiple repositories to make changes.
 This provided a more streamlined development experience for contributors to the project.
 After a lot of research and consideration, I decided that the monorepo would be made using [Turborepo](https://turbo.build), a tool for managing monorepos.